omnigroup/OmniGroup/README.txt

+To checkout, preserving the intended case of the project (which the build scripts require right now):

+	git clone git://github.com/omnigroup/omnigroup OmniGroup

-To build Debug versions of all the Omni frameworks using this build script, cd into the OmniGroup folder and run this command:
+To build Debug versions of all the Omni frameworks:

+	cd OmniGroup
     ./Scripts/Build Frameworks

-To build Release versions of all the Omni frameworks, use this command:
+To build Release versions of all the Omni frameworks, instead do:

     ./Scripts/Build Frameworks install